 For 10 pounds of bokashi, you will need 4 tablespoons of EM, 4 tablespoons of molasses, 10 cups of water, and 10 pounds of bran.

-Step 2: Add EM microbes to water/molasses mixture and stir.
+- Add EM microbes to the water/molasses mixture and stir.

-Step 5: Place the damp bran into your airtight container and fasten lid on tightly.
+- Place the damp bran into your airtight container and fasten the lid on tightly.

-Step 6: Let it sit in warm place for 2 weeks or more.
+- Let it sit in a warm place for 2 weeks or more.

-Step 7: Check your bokashi bran.
-White mold is totally okay, but black or green mold is no good.
+- Check your bokashi bran.
+White mold is okay, but black or green mold is not good.
 Your bran should not smell bad.

-Step 8: If you are storing this mixture long-term, be sure to dry it out completely after fermenting and store in an airtight container out of light for up to 2 years.
+- If you are storing this mixture long-term, be sure to dry it out completely after fermenting and store it in an airtight container out of light for up to 2 years.
 Happy fermenting!

 The More You Know, The Better You Grow

-When your intention is to grow a high-quality product in a natural way, implementing bokashi into your grow is a must have.
-The price is right and allows to you to diversify the microculture of your soil that richly benefits your plants.
+When you intend to grow a high-quality product naturally, implementing bokashi into your grow is a must-have.
+The price is right and allows you to diversify the microculture of your soil that richly benefits your plants.
 Why would you not want to feed your plants, simultaneously build up their disease resistance, and increase your yield?!
-Because bokashi is all natural and organic, you don’t have to fear your plants may have a bad reaction.
+Because bokashi is all-natural and organic, you don’t have to fear your plants may have a bad reaction.
 Just remember, this is potent stuff and you don’t want to overdose your plants.
 To learn more, drop into one of our seven stores and come rap with one of our knowledgeable staff!